-In fact, it’s possible that the exercise of incentive stock options can lead to the tentative minimum tax being so much higher that finding the cash to pay the pending tax bill will be a major concern.
+In fact, it’s possible that the exercise of incentive stock options can lead to the tentative minimum tax being so much higher that finding the cash to pay the pending tax bill will be a significant concern.

 When Should You Sell Your Employee Stock Options?

 Why?
 Because your newly-generated wealth is subject to change as the stock price changes.
 If you exercise and hold, you could wind up with shares less valuable than what you paid for them.
-Or, if the stock price drops back down to $1 per share before you exercise your option, the $490,000 potential value that existed before you chose to act could be wiped out.
+Or, if the stock price drops back down to $1 per share before you exercise and and sell your option, the $490,000 potential value that existed before you chose to act could be wiped out.

 - The Do-Nothing Strategy (Continue to Hold the Options) – Doing nothing means risking that the stock price may change and impact the value of the options.
 In effect, doing nothing is an active decision to retain investment risk and concentration risk of owning a single stock position.

 - The Diversify Strategy (Exercise and Sell) – In effect, this captures the value created by the option and turns it into money you can actually use.
 This strategy is intended to transfer stock option wealth into cash.
 That cash can then be used for other consumption (i.e., buying stuff) or funding saving goals.

 - The Tax Planning/Investment Planning Strategy (Exercise and Hold) – In addition to purchasing the shares and paying the AMT, both of which may require a significant outlay of cash, this strategy may have you exercise and/or sell some or all of the shares in an effort to obtain preferential tax treatment and/or with hopes that the stock will appreciate.